jx3fans/w32/README.md

 *w32* is a wrapper of windows apis for the Go Programming Language.

-(originally a fork from https://github.com/AllenDang/w32)
+This repository is a fork of https://github.com/AllenDang/w32 and removes dependency to _cgo_ on Windows and provides some fixes for x64 compatibility.

 It wraps win32 apis to "Go style" to make them easier to use.
-This fork contains fixes for x64 and some other improvements.

 ##Setup